 Body paragraph 1- Explain and support the advantages of having a car-free day.

-Remember that the essay has clarity and there is no opinion given in the essay.
+Remember that the essay is clear and there is no opinion given in the essay.

 A clear position and clear structure mean your essay is easier to mark, which should mean a higher score.